abdelmaseeh/mailer-api/README.md

 ### used Gems and APIs
 * I use [mailboxlayer](https://mailboxlayer.com) as a 3rd party api
-* I use `apipie-rails` for the sake of API documentation
+* I use `apipie-rails` GEM for the sake of API documentation